Infrastructure projects in Ghana

 Work highlights

-• Acting as legal advisor to Afreximbank in a proposed debt facility of $65,800,000 to a project company in connection with the construction of a floating dry dock at the Takoradi Port.
+• Advising Afreximbank on a proposed debt facility of $65,800,000 to be issued to a project company, in connection with the construction of a floating dry dock at the Takoradi Port.

 ENSafrica